sshaar/clef2020-factchecking-task5/test-input/README.md

 20170713_Trump_Roberston_interiew, 20180821_Trump_Charleston]

-The scores were computed using the random baseline given in the [baseline script](../baselines/baseline.py).
+The scores in the example submission were computed using the random baseline given in the [baseline script](../baselines/baseline.py).

-As mentioned in the main page in the [Results File Format section](https://github.com/sshaar/clef2020-factchecking-task5#results-file-format) the submission files should have the same format as those used during training: tab-separated id and judgment; one instance per line.
+As explained in the main page in the [Results File Format section](https://github.com/sshaar/clef2020-factchecking-task5#results-file-format) the submission files should have the same format as those used during training: tab-separated ID and judgment; one instance per line.
 From the example 20151219_3_dem.tsv:

 > [...] <br>